 Concerts take place in homes – places with big enough livingrooms to crowd seating for about two dozen music lovers, and kitchens where the pot luck dishes and beverages can be spread out for consumption during the intermissions.
 Much to my distress I have a living room that’s too small.

-Peter Menzies and Karen Dubois, the local contact people for these events, speak of using the layover days to schedule a second concert for a second group of people.
+Dawson City Music Festival and Karen Dubois, the local contact people for these events, speak of using the layover days to schedule a second concert for a second group of people.
 And they try to fill the empty months when they can.
 So far it appears Grant Simpson and Kate Weeks will be here in January.

 There may be some other goodies that haven’t been announced yet.